xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/twisting-vines.md

 !!! warning "Hardcoded block check"

-    This feature has a hardcoded check for the block below the feature being `netherrack, `warped_nylium` or `warped_wart_block` and will not work on other blocks
+    This feature has a hardcoded check for the block below the feature being `netherrack`, `warped_nylium` or `warped_wart_block` and will not work on other blocks

 The `twisting_vines` can be used to generate twisting vines in the world.